ff7/feup-sope/README.md

 # feup-sope

-In this repo I will post my resolutions of the exercises proposed in the SOPE (Operative Systems) course
+In this repo I will post my resolutions of the exercises proposed in the SOPE (Operating Systems) course